 The tax money is used to leverage additional funds in the form of state tourism grants and co-op advertising with businesses and other entities.

-In the past, funds have been used to fund larger items such as billboards and other advertisements, Mayor Sandy Lucy said.
+In the past, funds have been used to fund larger items such as billboards and other advertisements.

 The council voted unanimously to set the bed tax at the 5 percent rate.